greggman/webgl-lint/README.md

 * Warns if you try to access an undefined uniform.

+* Checks for out of range access issues and will tell you which attribute/s are out of range

 * If there is a WebGL error it tries to provide more info about why

   * for framebuffer feedback it will tell you which texture assigned to which uniform and which attachment

-  * access out of range issues, it will tell you which attribute/s are out of range

   * for other errors it will try print extra info where possible.

+  * it lets you name webgl objects so those names can be shown in the error messages.

 ## Example

-Open the JavaScript console.
-You'll see first example prints fewer errors and less info where as the second prints much more info.
+**Open the JavaScript console**.
+You'll see the first example prints fewer errors and less info where as the second prints much more info.

 * [without script](https://greggman.github.io/webgl-lint/test/?lint=false)
 * [with script](https://greggman.github.io/webgl-lint/test/)